jpgoldberg/toy-crypto-math/docs/source/modules/games.rst

 State management tools
 ==============================

-As described above, the difference between the particular gaves is defined by what action the adversary can take when.
+As described above, the difference between the particular games is defined by what action the adversary can take when.
 This is specified within the :class:`TransitionTable` for each.